Astros vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Astros have a record of 2-5.
+- In three games as the underdog over the last 10 matchups, the Astros have a record of 1-2.

-- In their last 10 games with a total, the Astros and their opponents have combined to hit the over six times.
+- When it comes to the over/under, the Astros and their foes are 6-4-0 in their last 10 contests.

 Astros Betting Records & Stats

-- The Astros have won 54.7% of the games this season when they were favored on the moneyline (29-24).
+- The Astros have been chosen as underdogs in 20 games this year and have walked away with the win 10 times (50%) in those games.

-- Houston has a record of 27-21 when playing as moneyline favorites with odds of -120 or shorter (56.2% winning percentage).
+- This season, Houston has won eight of its 17 games, or 47.1%, when it's the underdog by at least -105 on the moneyline.

-- The Astros have an implied moneyline win probability of 54.5% in this matchup.
+- The Astros have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.

-- Houston has played in 78 games with a set over/under, and have combined with its opponents to go over the total 39 times (39-38-1).
+- Houston and its opponents have gone over the total this season in 39 of its 79 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!